battlesnake/kaiu/promise.md

 	void next(X& value)

 `handler` may return any of the same types as `next`, resulting in the next promise being resolved to that value.  `handler` may also throw or re-throw.
+If `handler` does not have a return value, it will end the promise chain.

 For `Promise<X>::except(handler)`, `handler` has one of the following signatures